andras-simonyi/org-cite-csl-activate/README.md

 (setq org-cite-activate-processor 'csl-activate)
 ```

-In addition, `cursor-sensor-mode` must be turned on in the Org buffer.

 ## Limitations
 This is alpha quality code, you will certainly encounter all kinds of problems
 and glitches!